Next Generation Science Standards (NGSS)

 Webinar Slides (PowerPoint 2007 (.pptx) 22.3MB Jan24 13)

-Dr. Michael Wysession, Associate Professor of Geophysics in the Department of Earth and Planetary Science at Washington University, St. Louis, and NGSS Writing Team Leader, will lead the webinar.
-Dr. Wysession will give a 30 minute presentation on the 2nd draft and how it differs from the 1st followed by a question and answer period.
-The webinar is expected to last an hour.
+Dr. Michael Wysession, Associate Professor of Geophysics in the Department of Earth and Planetary Science at Washington University, St. Louis, and NGSS Writing Team Leader, led the webinar.
+Dr. Wysession gave a 30 minute presentation on the 2nd draft and how it differs from the 1st followed by a question and answer period.

-Those wishing to take part in the webinar should read the Framework and the January 2013 draft Standards before the event.
+Those who took part in the webinar were asked to read the Framework and the January 2013 draft Standards before the event.
 These documents can be found at:

 NAGT Stakeholder Discussion Forum